aharbin5/Weather.gov-API-consumption-in-Rust/README.md

 An example of the target URL would be, `https://api.weather.gov/gridpoints/LWX/97,72/forecast/hourly` LWX 97, 72 is Washington DC's API code

-### main ###

-Main initalizes the API client, sends and recieves the HTTP get, and passes it off to the other functions for processing.
-If you create your own function and want to run instead of the ones I've made, you can replace the `gen_hum_and_rain_graph(resp.clone());` line.

-### draw_detailed_graph ###

-This function takes the input dataset and, given it's in the correct format, will create a 644px by 120px graph with humidity% (orange line) and rain% (blue line) data displayed.

-First, it draws the percentage reference on the Y axis in alternating black and white dots Then the hour references on the X axis is alternating black and white lines With hour numbers marked every 4 hours

-Then it finally draws the humidity and rain lines

-### bmp_numbers ###

-So this really should be it's own package but this file is meant to expand the [bmp](https://docs.rs/bmp/latest/bmp/) package to be able to draw pixel numbers and eventually letters if I get around to adding them.

-Eventually I will make a draw_line function to make drawing the characters less of a hassle.

 ### License ###